fyngyrz/gifanimcplusplus/README.md

 his c to a solid c++ class wasn't bad at all; figuring out GIF... _that_ would have been quite the undertaking!

-For the record, I'm using this inside a Qt c++ project for OSX, and it works great there as-is, although I do use a custom memory manager rather than the bare `calloc()` and `free()` used here.
+For the record, I'm using this inside a Qt c++ project for OS&nbsp;X/MacOS, and it works great there as-is, although I do use a custom memory manager rather than the bare `calloc()` and `free()` used here.
 Nothing you have to worry about, I'm just into firewalling and tracking memory during development so as to catch as many problems as possible, as early as possible.
 But because I _do_ use such a memory manager, this code has been through rigorous memory behavior validation inside my [iToolBox